 Be aware of the difference between positional and personal power

 Be aware too that there’s a difference between positional power and personal power.
 Positional – e.g. level of management – is stable (at least as you’re presenting in the moment!), but personal power, which is about how you feel about yourself, can fluctuate.
-If you meet an audience who’s usually powerful, but something’s happened to knock them on that particular day, you’ll probably want to change your message ‘warmth and competence’ focus.
+If you meet an audience who as a group, usually feel powerful, but something’s happened to knock them on that particular day, you’ll probably want to change your message ‘warmth and competence’ focus.

-If you liked this article, consider coming along to my one day live public workshop in Melbourne: 4th of June.
+If you liked this article, consider coming along to my one day live public workshop in Melbourne on 23rd November.
 The link to more info: